 Most of them have around 100 skiable acres, and all provide lessons for beginners.
 Since they’re located within a few hours of Baltimore, many are best suited for an overnight or full-day trip.

 Several of the resorts are open year-round and have plenty of activities throughout the year to keep guests entertained.
-The state’s only ski area, Wisp Resort, is three hours away (182 miles), so heading to Pennsylvania or Virginia is a faster way to experience skiing and snowboarding away from the city.
+The state’s only ski area, Wisp Resort, is three hours away (182 miles), so heading to Pennsylvania or Virginia to ski is a faster way to experience downhill fun away from the city.